TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.0.md

 ### Timeout for Solr Connection

-A timeout for the solr connection can now be configured:
+A timeout for the Solr connection can now be configured:

 ```
 plugin.tx_solr.solr.timeout = 20